retebuonvivere/retebuonvivere/README.md

 # Main workflow

-We are going to export data from a Drupal MySQL database via json, import them into a [d3 javascript library][2] and visualize them on the browser.
+We are going to export data from a Drupal MySQL database via *json*, import them into a [d3 javascript library][2] and visualize them on the browser.

 # Data structure